yazz/VisualJS/README.md

 TL;DR
 =====
-Instead of making your database backed webapp by having several models, views, controllers, why not just have it all in one place, like this:
+Instead of making your database webapp by having things all over the place in models, views, and controllers, why not have it all in one place, like this:

     (defn-ui-component     my-todo-app   [app] {}